entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > - Character XX in 'early gnathostome phylogeny dataset'.

-> - Clement *et al.* (in review): "The presence of dentary teeth fused to the dentary or separate from the dentary was used by Forey (1998, char.
+> - Clement *et al.* (2024): "The presence of dentary teeth fused to the dentary or separate from the dentary was used by Forey (1998, char.
 54).
 Forey (1998) mentioned that the apomorphic condition takes into account both a condition in which teeth are present on separate tooth plates and the edentulous condition (Character 115).
 Character 116 is linked with character 115."

 > - The coding of *Qujingodus* is 0.